Spacetime-Meta/spacetime-sdk/README.md

 ```

 At this point you can go on the Github website and open a pull request to merge your changes into the develop branch.

-## Environments
-There are two environments for the Standard Kit:
-1. **Master:** Deployed on Github pages from the main branch [View deployment](https://spacetime-meta.github.io/spacetime-standard-kit/)
-2. **Develop:** Deployed on Netlify from the develop branch [View deployment](https://stdkit-dev.netlify.app/)

 ## Useful Visual Studio Code Extensions
 1. To edit the UML diagrams direcly in your Visual Studio Code, we strongly recommend the [drawio extension](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio).